 Our Staff Pledges

 Our strategy and objectives for Diversity and inclusion The Trust is committed to being an inclusive and diverse organisation.
 The People Plan has a key…Read more

-DisabledGo is an access hub that gives you information on areas across the Trust, such as opening times, accessible toilets and shop/restaurant locations, lift access, and…Read more
+AccessAble is the new name for DisabledGo – an access hub that gives you information on areas across the Trust, such as opening times, accessible…Read more

 We actively promote Diversity and Inclusion within our Trust.
 Our staff networks lead the way by celebrating events not only at our Trust but also…Read more